How Much Do Software Developers Make? Plus 5 Other Career FAQs

 4. What skills do software developers need?

-It should be fairly obvious that software developers need specialized technical skills to be effective, but with a vast array of coding languages to choose from, it can be hard to know what employers are actually looking for.
+It should be fairly obvious that software developers need specialized technical skills to be effective, but with a vast array of coding languages to choose from and technical competencies to tackle, it can be hard to know what employers are actually looking for.

 - Software engineering

 Working in software development isn’t just about technical know-how, though.
-Transferable, or “soft,” skills are important to aspiring developers who want to put their best foot forward in the workplace.
+Transferable, or “soft,” skills are important for aspiring developers who want to put their best foot forward in the workplace.
+Software developers need a strong mix of communication, teamwork, creativity, problem solving and troubleshooting skills to make the most of their abilities—and to thrive in a collaborative environment.

 5. What are important qualities for software developers to have?

 You can see that being a software developer is about more than just coding skills.
 Your natural qualities and characteristics can play a large part in this tech position.
-Because this job relies on collaboration with others, strong teamwork and communication skills are a necessity, according to Wilson.
+Because this job relies on collaboration, the ability to receive feedback and work well in a team environment is critical, according to Wilson.

-Other qualities that can come in handy on the job are creativity as you approach problems in new ways, and curiosity and a drive to continue learning in the ever-changing technology field.
+Other qualities that can come in handy on the job are creativity as you approach problems in new ways, curiosity and a drive to continue learning in the ever-changing technology field.
+Perhaps most important?
+An appetite for researching and exploring potential solutions.

 6. How do you become a software developer?